Governor: California bought time to prepare virus peak

 LOS ANGELES (AP) — California's extraordinary efforts to keep people home have bought the time needed to prepare for an expected peak surge of coronavirus cases in coming weeks, Gov Gavin Newsom said Tuesday.

 A spike of new cases has not come as quickly as expected, though Newsom was reluctant to say whether that means the impact on the state won't be nearly as dire as initially feared.
-Two weeks ago, Newsom had said 25 million people could be infected under a worst-case scenario.
+Two weeks ago, Newsom said more than half the state's 40 million people could be infected under a worst-case scenario.

 “To be truthful and candid, the current modeling is on the lower end of our projection as I talk to you today,” Newsom said at a news conference.
 “Very easily tomorrow I could say something differently, and that's why one just has to be very cautious about this.”

+Newsom said the slower-than-forecast increase in cases means the peak is now likely in May.

 Health officials have warned that as testing ramps up the number of cases will grow, in some cases very quickly.
-That is occurring but California but not has rapidly as some other states, including Louisiana and Michigan where cases have skyrocketed in the last two weeks.
+That is occurring but not as rapidly in California as some other states, including Louisiana and Michigan where cases have skyrocketed in the last two weeks.

-On Tuesday, there were about 7,500 cases and at least 153 deaths reported in California, according to data kept by Johns Hopkins University.
+On Tuesday, there were more than 8,000 cases and at least 163 deaths reported in California, according to data kept by Johns Hopkins University.
 Michigan, which has 30 million fewer residents, had 7,600 cases and 259 deaths.

 Los Angeles County, the state's largest with 10 million residents, has about one-third of the state's cases and reported its largest one-day increase Tuesday — 548, along with 10 deaths.
-The county saw 890 new cases over 48 hours and the overall total has tripled in a week.
+The county saw 890 new cases over two days and the overall total has tripled in a week.

 “The most important step to take right now is to stay home,” county health director Dr. Barbara Ferrer said.

-The rate of hospitalizations and deaths could indicate those measures may be “flattening the curve,” meaning the rate of cases is slowed so it doesn’t exceed capacity of hospital beds.
+Time will tell if those measures “flatten the curve,” meaning the rate of cases is slowed so it doesn’t exceed capacity of hospital beds.
 Instead of a graph with a steep curve to a peak number of cases surpassing available beds, the curve is gradual and flatter.

-On Friday, Dr. Jahan Fahimi, an emergency physician at the University of California, San Francisco said that they had seen a slow daily increase in hospital cases and were anxiously awaiting a surge.

-“We are in a flattened curve," he tweeted.
-“While the surge is coming, we have time.”
+Dr. David Eisenman, director of Center of Public Health and Disasters, at the University of California, Los Angeles, said that while there isn’t enough information to show the curve is flattening, there are positive signs.

+“There are many of us who see early indicators that make us cautiously optimistic,” Eisenman said.
+“But we could be wrong.
+At least these early indicators are not going the opposite way.”

 Models created by the University of Washington also show a flatter curve and fewer deaths than expected, though the projection of about 5,000 deaths by June 1 underscores things will get significantly worse before improvement is seen.